 Throughout the 1980s, Japan’s economy soared past the rest of the world.
 The growth that once earned the envy of investors and economists now stands as a dire warning against debt, speculation, and easy money.

 When Matthew wrote his gospel in 85 AD, one pure silver Denarius covered the daily wages of a skilled Roman craftsman.
-Three hundred years later, the Denarius had been reduced to a worthless scrap of copper alongside a crumbled empire.
+Three hundred years later, the coin had been reduced to a worthless scrap of copper alongside a crumbled empire.